 What: Support each student academically to reach their highest potential in high school, higher education and in career goals.

-How: Work closely with teachers and school leaders to refer students to tutoring and provide students with academic/college advising; provide clinician and biotech panels and in depth career exploration and mentoring; offer enrichment activities such as field trips and skills workshops.
+How: Work closely with teachers and school leaders to refer students to tutoring and provide students with academic/college advising; provide healthcare industry panels and in depth career exploration and mentoring; offer enrichment activities such as field trips and skills workshops.

 How: Teach conflict resolution; provide mentorship and life skills training for all students.

-What: Prepare students to become the leaders of tomorrow; train youth to be advocates, culturally competent members of society and strong voices for the underserved.
+What: Prepare students to become the leaders of tomorrow; train youth to be advocates, culturally competent members of society and strong voices for socially economically diverse individuals.

-How: Provide enrichment activities designed to highlight policy issues, exposure to diverse patient populations, tools to improve oral and written communication and training to be peer health educators.
+How: Provide enrichment activities designed to highlight policy issues, exposure to diverse patient populations, tools to improve oral and written communication and soft skills trained to be community advocates.